CI-Dominik/pp5-hack-collect/README.md

 **User Flow**
 - Visitors can browse and read life hacks without an account
 - To follow users or submit content, they register or log in
-- Registered users submit a hack → publish
+- Registered users submit a hack and publish it
-- Users can follow others → see only their content in the followed page
+- Users can follow others and see only their content on the followed page
 - Users can edit or delete their own hacks from their profile
-- Users can rate content → content rating is adjusted accordingly
+- Users can rate content and the content rating is adjusted accordingly

 ---